Five very different Puglia itineraries that will show you the very best of the heel’s views and landscapes.

 Most tourists take the easy northern road to Vieste, cheating themselves for a drive along the Amalfi coast of Puglia.
 Only 40 km separates Manfredonia from Vieste, but the drive takes an hour and this is not due to traffic but to hairpin bends leading up and down the mountains.
 Every time you reach a bend with a poor view of the road you have to brake and honk to warn off other cars going in the opposite direction.
 Free ranging cows and goats with tinkling small and bigger bells use the road as a shortcut between pastures.
 And once you have passed Mattinata you are in for the most spectacular views .
 Gargano rests on white limestone painting the sea an unusual emerald green that contrasts the blue sky and the silvery green colour of the olive fields.
 And in between you will see the most adorable islands, lagoons, beaches and rock formations like the famous “Architiello”.

-Follow the coast from Manfredonia to Barletta and you will come through Saline di margherita di Savoia , the biggest saltpan in Italy.
+Follow the coast from Manfredonia to Barletta and you will come through Saline di Margherita di Savoia , the biggest saltpan in Italy.
 Apart from the fascinating salt ponds and salt mountains, the Salina provides perfect bird watching.
 For instance you can see the largest population of pink flamingoes in Europe.
+Just remember to bring a pair of binoculars or a strong zoom lens to the camera.

 Corato to Gravina in Puglia and Altamura